bigeasy/cadence/design.markdown

 be the number of times we print the string, but if we pass just a number, then it could mean the number of seconds to wait before exiting.
 Nonsense example, but you get the picture.

+In the case of objects, for JavaScript objects, we can pass in the constructor function, so `Error` could be used to indicate something about error handling.
+We can accommodate Node.js special cases with duck typeing, we can identify event emitting objects using configurale duck typing so that cadence can discover event emitting objects in frameworks outside of Node.js.

 I require that the caller gives us an actual type, that it doesn't trigger any of the [typing